 What should you ask your doctor about lung carcinoid tumors?

 It is important to have honest, open discussions with your cancer care team.
-You should feel free to ask any question, no matter how small it might seem.
-Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.
+Ask any question, no matter how small it might seem.
 Here are some questions you might want to ask:

 - What kind of carcinoid tumor do I have?